MPLew-is/github-api-client/ReadMe.md

 - `GithubGraphqlQueryable`: a protocol and associated types for automatic query generation and decoding from a GraphQL JSON response

-- `GithubApiClient`: a thin wrapper around [an `AsyncHTTPClient`](https://github.com/swift-server/async-http-client) which auto-injects the correct headers needed for the GitHub API, including the authentication needed for a GitHub App
+- `GithubApiClient`: an abstraction layer around supported GitHub API endpoints (including the GraphQL one), automatically handling the authentication needed for a GitHub App
-	- You can use this by itself if you want to perform actions against the GitHub API other than query GraphQL objects (like in [the GitHub Actions Webhook example](./Examples/GithubActionsWebhookClient))

-- `GithubGraphqlClient`: full client integrating the previous two targets into a simple interface for fetching and decoding a Swift object from a GraphQL server